-Sustainability has become a buzzword.
-And it’s often banded about so generally that its true meaning can be watered down, or even lost.
-So firstly, we’d like to be clear what we mean when we’re talking about sustainability and sustainable architecture.
+“Sustainability” has become a buzzword in recent years.
+It’s often banded about so generally that its true meaning can be watered down or even lost.
+So, before we explore how we incorporate sustainable architecture into our services, we’d like to be clear about what we mean when we’re talking about sustainability.

 What is sustainable architecture?

-Design is a powerful tool and, when used with knowledge based around creating a sustainable system, design has the ability to make change.
-This can be through buildings, community or social change including:
+Design is a powerful tool and, when used with knowledge around creating a sustainable system, design can effect change.
+This can be through buildings, community or social change, including: